Mat to Reformer: A Confident Beginner’s Transition Guide

 A Sustainable Way to Train

 Clients who start in their twenties often still train in their sixties with minimal joint wear and no decline in performance.
-That’s because the reformer doesn’t just condition muscles; it teaches movement intelligence that carries into every aspect of life — walking, sitting, lifting, breathing.
+That’s because the reformer doesn’t just condition muscles; it teaches movement intelligence that carries into every aspect of life, including walking, sitting, lifting, and breathing.

 For those seeking affordable Pilates classes around Wimbledon that support long-term health rather than short-term fatigue, that sustainability is the real value.